Access4all/adg/pages/examples/headings/handling/README.md

 ## Keyboard only handling

-For keyboard only users, headings don't offer any special functionality.
+For keyboard only users, headings do not offer any special functionality.
 So there's nothing to say here.
 Still, you may want to check out [How to browse websites using a keyboard only](/knowledge/keyboard-only/browsing-websites).

 ## Screen reader handling